greenonions-code/UHF-DIIS/README.md

 # UHF-DIIS
 Restricted and Unrestriced Hartree Fock Driver Including the DIIS Algorithm

-Test calculation of UHF H2 molecule.
+Test calculation of UHF H2 molecule provided the following output as textfile: